rgeo/activerecord-postgis-adapter/README.md

 end
 ```

-### Point Types with ActiveRecord 4.2+
+### Point and Polygon Types with ActiveRecord 4.2+

-Prior to version 3, the `point` type was supported.
+Prior to version 3, the `point` and `polygon` types were supported.
 In ActiveRecord 4.2, the Postgresql
-adapter added support for the native Postgresql `point` type, which conflicted with this
+adapter added support for the native Postgresql `point` and `polygon` types, which conflict with this
-adapter's `point` type.
-The PostGIS point type must now be referenced as `geo_point`.
+adapter's types of the same names.
+The PostGIS point type must be referenced as `geo_point`, and the
+PostGIS polygon type must be referenced as `geo_polygon`.

 ### Configuring ActiveRecord